1st Lithuanian–Belarusian Division: History

+Regarding the division, Michał Pius Römer wrote in his diary on December 9, 1918, that:the "Lithuanian-Belarusian" division, which is being formed and supposedly intended to eventually "rescue" Lithuania, in reality, harbors the seeds of a military annexation.

 Operational history

 The initial core of the division was formed in December 1918 in Minsk, where a group of roughly 1,500 Poles and Belarusians rose to arms to defend the city against the advancing forces of Soviet Russia.
-In June 1919, the Bolsheviks deployed the Jewish First Guard Battalion from Minsk (at the insistence of its own members) against the Polish Army which included the First and the Second Lithuanian–Belarusian Divisions.
-The pro-communist Jews had won the first skirmish, forcing the Poles and Belorussians to retreat several kilometers.
+In June 1919, the Bolsheviks deployed the Jewish 1st Guard Battalion from Minsk (at the insistence of its own members) against the Polish Army which included the 1st and the 2nd Lithuanian–Belarusian Divisions.
+The pro-communist Jews had won the first skirmish, forcing the Poles and Belarusians to retreat several kilometers.
 On August 8, 1919, Polish troops recaptured Minsk from the Bolsheviks.
 The main attack was in the direction of Maladzechna, Minsk, and Polatsk along the railroad lines.
 However, due to Russian numerical superiority and lack of support from the side of the short-lived Belarusian People's Republic, the group withdrew towards central Poland.
 Other such self-defence groups, resistance organizations, and veterans of the Green Army of the Russian Civil War also reached Poland, where they were reformed into a single unit under the command of general Władysław Wejtko formerly from the Imperial Russian Army.

 Another large group of volunteers to join the division were the remnants of roughly 2,500 men strong force created in Vilnius to defend it against the Reds in January 1919.
-In the effect of four-day-long fights for the city and the area of Nowa Wilejka, the Polish forces were pushed back and the city had to be abandoned.
+In the effect of four-day-long fights for the city and the area of Naujoji Vilnia, the Polish forces were pushed back and the city had to be abandoned.
 The newly formed division took part in the Battle of Brześć Litewski of January 8 of that year, one of the first battles of the Polish–Soviet War.

 The division, commanded by Gen. Jan Rządkowski, took part in many of the largest battles of that conflict.
 Among others, it played a major role in the Battle of Radzymin, a part of the Battle of Warsaw, the decisive struggle of the war.
 It also took part in the Battle of the Niemen, where it suffered heavy losses.
-Finally, two days prior to the cease-fire ending the war, the units of the division – then commanded by Gen. Lucjan Żeligowski – took over Vilnius Region from the Lithuanian forces and formed the core of the armed forces of the disputed Republic of Central Lithuania.
+Finally, after the League of Nations-brokered Suwałki Agreement, the units of the division – then commanded by Gen. Lucjan Żeligowski – occupied the Vilnius Region from the Lithuanian forces and formed the core of the armed forces of the disputed Republic of Central Lithuania.

-Following the elections held in Wilno and the state merger with Poland in 1923, the division was partially demobilized, while its remnants were incorporated into the Polish 19th Infantry Division stationed in Vilnius.
+Following the elections held in Polish-occupied Vilnius and the state merger with Poland in 1923, the division was partially demobilized, while its remnants were incorporated into the Polish 19th Infantry Division stationed in Vilnius.